 - a shift from teacher-centered instruction to student-centered learning;

 - significant interactions between student-instructor, student-student, and/or student-content; and/or

 - integrate formative and summative assessment for students and instructor.

 On this campus, courses have three technology-mediation designations:

-- Less than 30% of the course includes technology-mediated learning activities is considered technology-enhanced.
+- technology-enhanced: Less than 30% of the course includes technology-mediated learning activities.

-- 30-99% of the course includes technology-mediated learning activities is considered blended.
+- blended: 30-99% of the course includes technology-mediated learning activities.

-- 100% of the course includes technology-mediated learning activities is considered online. – Blended Learning Fellowship Program
+- online: 100% of the course includes technology-mediated learning activities. – Blended Learning Fellowship Program

 “Within a blended course at UW-Madison, active learning is the outcome of an experiential teaching approach that facilitates increased student engagement and higher-order cognition through instructor-guided, learner-centered, thought-provoking interactions in all components of the course (pre-class, in-class, and post-class).
 These interactions are meant to demonstrate discipline-specific methodological approaches to knowledge, align with course/program learning outcomes, provide evidence of learning to instructor and students, and reveal the learning processes students use.
 Examples of active learning include interactions such as: reflection, discussion, exploration, collaboration, experimentation, analysis, and construction of new knowledge.
 To learn more about active learning approaches, go to the Using Active Learning in the Classroom resource.” – Blended Learning Fellowship on Active Learning